mihanovak1024/mihanovak1024.github.io/_posts/2022-01-10-startup-resources.md

 You can check it out right about [HERE](https://www.youtube.com/c/ycombinator).

-I personally really like Michael Seibel's takes on startups as he went through the same steps with Twitch and now has an overview of others going through the same stuff within YCombinator.
+I personally really like <b style="color:#00adb5">Michael Seibel's</b> takes on startups as he went through the same steps with his own startup and now has an overview of others going through the same stuff within YCombinator.
-Michael is a co-founder of JustinTV, nowadays known as Twitch and is now the Managing Director of YCombinator.
+Michael is a co-founder of JustinTV, nowadays known as <b style="color:#00adb5">Twitch</b> and is now the Managing Director of YCombinator.

 <figure class="align-center">
   <img src="/assets/images/post4-2022-01-10/ycombinator-yt.png" alt="YCombinator, YouTube">